Anopheles darlingi

 Anopheles darlingi, the American malaria mosquito, is a species of mosquito in the family Culicidae.
 A. darlingi is one of the major species of mosquito known to be responsible for malaria in the Amazonian regions.
 It has a wide range of geographic distribution that stretches from Mexico and Argentina, but it has also been found in areas affected by deforestation and environment changes due to humans.

 Breeding

 The breeding patterns of A. darlingi are affected heavily by the precipitation seen in their environment.
 Due to the fact that mosquitoes rely on the surfaces of stagnant water or areas with regular flooding as breeding grounds for their eggs and larvae, the annual density of the A. darlingi population is dependent upon the availability of larval habitats.
 During the wet season, riverine areas are often abundant with mosquitoes and densities are higher in these after the peak of rainfall.
-Oppositely, in drier inland areas that are usually further from rivers and coexisting with the effects of human disturbance, a peak of mosquito density may occasionally occur in the dry season in areas restricted to man-made dams and stagnant puddles.
+Oppositely, in drier inland areas that are usually further from rivers and coexisting with the affects human disturbance, a peak of mosquito density may occasionally occur in the dry season in areas restricted to man-made dams and stagnant puddles.